Chronic Disease

 Common Chronic Conditions in Pets

 There are several chronic conditions that we can diagnose and treat at Vista Veterinary Hospital.
 Care doesn’t stop when you leave our office.
-We provide owners with the information and resources they need to continue care at home.
+We provide owners with some additional education and resources they will need to continue to care for their furry family members at home.

 The thyroid gland regulates the metabolic rate.
 Hypothyroidism occurs when the thyroid gland is underactive and causes the metabolism to slow down, affecting almost every other organ in the body.
 Dogs with this disease may show symptoms such as weight gain, lethargy, excessive shedding, increased occurrence of skin and ear infections, slow heart rate, and failure to regrow hair after it has been clipped.
 It is diagnosed using a blood sample test, and it is treated with an oral administration of thyroid replacement hormone, which must be given to the dog for the rest of its life.